Chatterbox TTS Voice Channel

 brew install ffmpeg - Debian/Ubuntu:

-sudo apt-get update && sudo apt-get install ffmpeg - Windows (Manual): Download ffmpeg and add it to your system's
+sudo apt-get update && sudo apt-get install ffmpeg - Windows (Manual): Download ffmpeg and add it to the system environment variable

 - macOS (using Homebrew):